staysail/nova-dvelop/D-Velop.novaextension/README.md

 Note that the default formatting does not perfectly match the settings used by `dfmt` if you use it.
 This will be made more flexible in the near future.

+## Security Considerations

+You may notice that this extension needs entitlements to access the network and to read and write local files.
+These are used solely to support updating the language server.
+No files outside of the extension's private area are accessed directly, and the only requests made are read-only unauthenticated requests to access the public release information and actually download the binary needed for `serve-d`.

+If you are concerned, you may download and configure your own copy of `serve-d`, and disable the automatic downloads.
+This will prevent both direct access to the network by this extension, as well as direct filesystem access.
+Note however that `serve-d` may itself perform those activities.

 ## Future Work